 The Daily Mail is infuriated, accusing President Barack Obama of driving a British-based company "to the wall".

-The "gushing geyser" of his anti-UK rhetoric needs to be capped, it says.'Marching orders'
+The "gushing geyser" of his anti-UK rhetoric needs to be capped, it says.

 The news that the country's top military officer is to stand down early prompts intense scrutiny of his record.

 The new government is now seeking "a tame brass hat" by promoting one of its own, the paper asserts.